 For many bonsai with very soft wood (such as most conifers), new wire often needs to be applied after unwireing.
 Otherwise the branch would soon take the old position again.

-The wire was applied against the previous direction.
+The wire should be applied against the previous direction.
 So the old pressure marks can disappear and the branch is held in the desired position without danger.

 It is important to control a wired bonsai often to prevent ingrowth of the bonsai wire.
-By ingrowth the Bonsai enthusiast understands that the wire is pushed in so far that it can not be removed without injury.
+By ingrowth the bonsai enthusiasts understands that the wire is pushed in so far that it can not be removed without injury.
 This should be avoided as much as possible.